-Harvest Season.
+Harvest season.
 Never in my life have I understood the seasons like I have this year.
-Living by the seasons and working with nature and God’s design for animals, food and life has never been so real.
+Living by the seasons and working with nature and the divine design for animals, food, and life has never felt so real.
 We began the warm weather (mid-April in Wisconsin) with high hopes and zeal for a bunch of new projects and enterprises.
 By the time we hit Independence Day, we were in a low spot.
-Struggles with getting the dairy up and running, getting all the seeds and plants planted, building fences, chasing sheep, new calves, new milk cows, bringing in hay, family stresses and long, long daylight hours combined to bring our spirits low and our zeal down to a minimum.
-You may recall the “One Step Forward” post that I made on our farm blog.
-I concluded that post with a hopeful and positive note that all we were doing was totally worth it in the end.
-At the time I wrote it, I only half believed my own words.
+Struggles with getting the dairy up and running, getting all the seeds and plants planted, building fences, chasing sheep, new calves, new milk cows, bringing in hay, family stresses, and long daylight hours combined to bring our spirits low and our zeal down to a minimum.

-… We had entered Harvest Season.
-Harvest Season is like a separate part of the end of summer and beginning of autumn.
+We had entered harvest season.
+Harvest season is like a separate part of the end of summer and beginning of autumn.
 It transcends calendar dates and simply crashes into the shoreline, one crop after another, until a few sparkling frosty mornings call the tide to a halt.

 At the beginning, I was so rarin’ to go that I collected all I could and stressed about any single bean left on the bush or any hidden tomato under the foliage.
-I pushed Bret and Cortnie (our young garden/farm helpers) to get back out there and look for more.
+I pushed Bret and Cortnie, our young farm helpers, to get back out there and look for more.
 We’d collect and pile and stack and bag everything that looked ripe.

 Then, we’d share the bounty.
 Once we had what we needed for each family, we had to step back and see the enormity of the task at hand.
-How to take all this fresh, organic and BEAUTIFUL blessing of food and keep it until we needed it this winter?
+How to take all this fresh, organic and beautiful blessing of food and keep it until we needed it this winter?
 So began our legendary days of canning.
-First, we made Catsup.
-Our favorite condiment and one so old-fashioned tasty that we had to share the recipe with our friends (via our newsletter).
-Next we moved on to stewed tomatoes.
-Such diverse applications in the kitchen and one of the easiest ways to keep those ’maters around.
-We made a lot of stewed tomatoes.
-A lot.
-I mean, A LOT.

 Then we had a peck of perfect peppers to deal with.
 Ok, maybe like 15 pecks!
 I froze a bunch of them, but you can only use so much thawed pepper over the course of a year, so we turned to our star-player: Lacto-fermented salsa!
 Thanks to Sally Fallon of the Weston A. Price Foundation and her cookbook Nourishing Traditions, we have a whole host of alternate preserving techniques at our fingertips.
 The beauty of this recipe is that you use tomatoes, peppers, salt, garlic, onions and cilantro, like any other salsa recipe.